TheBotMaker-420/WhatsApp-Bot/README.md

 - To Check The Working Of The Code, You Can Go To The Directory And Type `node index.js` In The Console.

-- After Running The Code, An OR Code Will Be Printed In The Console.
+- After Running The Code, An QR Code Will Be Printed In The Console.
 Scan That QR Code From Your Whatsapp.

 - Now You Are Good To Go 🚀 !!